Sandy MacPherson

 Roderick Hallowell "Sandy" MacPherson (3 March 1897 – 3 March 1975) was a Canadian-born theatre organist in Britain.
 As the second official BBC Theatre Organist, in succession to Reginald Foort, he achieved considerable broadcasting time during and after World War II.

 Early life and career

 MacPherson was born in Paris, Ontario, Canada.
 He worked in the United States before travelling to England with his wife in 1928.

 From 1928 to 1938 MacPherson was the resident organist at the Empire, Leicester Square.
 He was appointed BBC Theatre Organist in 1938, in succession to Reginald Foort, the first holder of that position.
 During the war years, MacPherson instituted parents speaking to their evacuee children in America live on the radio.
-He ran a number of request programmes, for instance 'From My Postbag' and 'At Your Request', and on a Sunday evening 'The Twilight Hour'.
-He also put out programmes with other artistes, for instance, Robinson Cleaver and his wife Molly (who played organ and grand piano), Stephane Grappelli, Oscar Grasso, Gladys Ripley and Isobel Bailey.
-He even auditioned a young Julie Andrews.
+He ran a number of request programmes, such as From My Postbag, At Your Request, and on a Sunday evening, The Twilight Hour.
+He also put out programmes with other artistes, for instance, Robinson Cleaver and his wife Molly (who played organ and grand piano), Stéphane Grappelli, Oscar Grasso, Gladys Ripley and Isobel Baillie.
+He also auditioned a young Julie Andrews.